How to choose your newborn photographer ?

 Apart from personal taste, there are a number of considerations that should definitely also be on your checklist:

-In my opinion SAFETY would be the most important reason if I was to look for a photographer for my newborn baby.
+In my opinion SAFETY would be the most important consideration if I was to look for a photographer for my newborn baby.

 You may have asked friends and relatives to consider vaccination again Whooping Cough, but have you thought of asking your newborn photographer when she’s had her’s last immunisation?